This is a mini-series on the topic, “How little do you need?”. This is the 3rd article, about “How little do you NEED? (Your Vehicle).

 2. Buy ONLY the best car on the market that fits your family.
-If you have a family of 6, you might need an SUV or a VAN, by all means find the one that’s the best, keep your payment VERY manageable, and buy one a couple years old.
+If you have a family of 6, you might need an SUV or a VAN, by all means find the one that’s the best, keep your payment VERY manageable, and buy one a couple of years old.

-3. Please don’t ever spend more than $15,000 for a car.
+3. Please don’t ever spend more than $20,000 on a car.
 Please.
 You’re showing you’re a sucker for the ad industry if you do so.
 You need to SHOW your smarts… you can show them by refusing to listen to the rest of American society who are also under the influence of the advertising industry.
 Let the yuppies buy the beamers and the Lexus LX’s… buy something that will last and yet isn’t just to make others smile as you drive by.
 Did you ever smile at someone driving a beamer?
 Me neither.